Thomas Jermyn1

 M, #179806, b.
 23 October 1705, d.
 26 June 1757

-Field Marshal Ulysses Maximilian Browne was born on 23 October 1705 at Basle, Switzerland.1 He was the son of General Ulysses Browne and Annabella Fitzgerald.1 He married Maia Philippine von Martinitz, daughter of Georg Adam Ignaz Graf von Martinic and Maria Josepha Vratisalv, on 15 August 1726.1 He died on 26 June 1757 at age 51 at Prague, Czech Republic, from his wounds.1
+Field Marshal Ulysses Maximilian Browne was born on 23 October 1705 at Basle, SwitzerlandG.1 He was the son of General Ulysses Browne and Annabella Fitzgerald.1 He married Maia Philippine von Martinitz, daughter of Georg Adam Ignaz Graf von Martinic and Maria Josepha Vratisalv, on 15 August 1726.1 He died on 26 June 1757 at age 51 at Prague, Czech RepublicG, from his wounds.1

-He was invested as a Privy Counsellor (P.C.).1 He was invested as a (K.G.F.).1 He succeeded to the title of 3rd Earl of Browne [Jacobite, 1726] in September 1731.1 He succeeded to the title of Graf von Browne [Holy Roman Empire] in September 1731.1 He gained the rank of Field Marshal in the service of the Imperial Service.1 He fought in the Siege of Prague on 6 May 1757, where he was mortally wounded.1
+He was appointed Privy Counsellor (P.C.)1 He was appointed (K.G.F.)1 He succeeded as the 3rd Earl of Browne [Ireland, 1726] in September 1731, Jacobite.1 He succeeded as the Graf von Browne [Holy Roman Empire, 1716] in September 1731.1 He gained the rank of Field Marshal in the Imperial Service.1 He fought in the Siege of Prague on 6 May 1757, where he was mortally wounded.1

 Children of Field Marshal Ulysses Maximilian Browne and Maia Philippine von Martinitz